People who are incarcerated in Criminal Justice Settings during the COVID-19 pandemic

 Including those who are living with HIV, hepatitis B and hepatitis C.

 ASHM COVID-19 Taskforce interim recommendations

 Prepared by members of the Taskforce's Justice Health Cluster Group and the Taskforce Chair

-UPDATED ON: 9th April 2020.
+UPDATED ON: 30th July 2020.

 SARS-CoV-2 is spread via airborne droplets or via contact with contaminated surfaces and causes both asymptomatic infection (2, 3) and clinical illness (4).
-Prevention of infection with this virus requires the capacity to maintain social distancing, perform regular hand hygiene and the opportunity for suitable quarantining of people with proven, or suspected COVID-19 illness, or those who have come in contact with someone recently diagnosed with COVID-19.
-Given the confined physical environment and restrictions of the movement of individuals, and in the context that many prison systems are at, or beyond capacity, prisons are highly likely to experience outbreaks of SARS-CoV-2, which has occurred already, as reported in(5) .
-As a result there have been calls for decarceration of prison populations (6) and for optimising infection control measures in prisons to prevent and treat SARS-CoV-2 infections (5-7) .
+Prevention of infection with this virus requires the capacity to maintain physical distancing, perform regular hand hygiene, and the opportunity for suitable quarantining of people with proven, or suspected COVID-19 illness, or those who have come in contact with someone recently diagnosed with COVID-19.
+Given the confined physical environment and restrictions of the movement of individuals, and in the context that many prison systems are at, or beyond, capacity, prisons are highly likely to experience outbreaks of SARS-CoV-2, which have occurred already, as reported in many countries (5) .
+As a result there have been calls for decarceration of prison populations (6) , and for optimising infection control measures in prisons to prevent SARS-CoV-2 transmission (5-7) .

 In Australia, an open letter written by academics and lawyers was sent to Australian Governments addressing COVID-19 and the criminal justice system (8) .
-The Chief Executive Officer of ASHM is a signatory to this letter..
+The Chief Executive Officer of ASHM is a signatory to this letter.